Lodd193/Workout_tracker/README.md

-Workout Tracker – Desktop App (Python, Tkinter, Matplotlib) A modern, easy-to-use desktop workout tracker built with Python, ttkbootstrap, SQLite, and Matplotlib.
+Workout Tracker – Desktop App (Python, Tkinter, Matplotlib) This project is designed to act as a modern, easy-to-use desktop workout tracker built with Python, ttkbootstrap, SQLite, and Matplotlib.
-Designed for personal use and as a polished portfolio project showcasing:
+It's designed for personal use and as a  portfolio project showcasing:
 •	GUI development
 •	Data modelling
 •	Analytics with pandas
 •	Embedded Matplotlib charts
 •	Clean software architecture
 •	Exportable fitness data
-This app helps you log strength workouts, track cardio minutes, and visualise your progress in a simple, modern interface.

 ________________________________________
-✨ Features
+Features
-🏋️ Log Strength Workouts
+Log Strength Workouts
 •	Add exercises with:
 o	Sets
 o	Reps